mfaani/mfaani/content/posts/interviewing/dynamic-programming/longest-increasing-subsequence-length/index.md

 a -> b -> c -> d
 ```

 - A lot of times when you're going from one node to the other, all you care about is going from node c, to node d.
 However in this question, it's about an operation that goes from **all previous nodes to this node**. i.e. we need to calculate: `a -> d`, `b -> d`, `c -> d` and then do a comparison between them all.
-This is what makes this question **unique**.
-Because in the coin change example, all we needed to calculate things was from previous to next.
+This is what makes this question different.
+Example: In the coin change question, we only needed to calculate things was from previous to next.
 - Most of the time when you want to memoize things you use a dictionary of type `[Int: Int]`.
 We could certainly do that here too.
 Here in this example, I used an array, because the [video](https://www.youtube.com/watch?v=cjWnW0hdF1Y) I saw was using an Array :).
 It intiially put me off, but I get it now.
-Like if all you need to do is add and access certain indexes and not search or remove items, then array and dictinary aren't different so much.
+Like if all you need to do is add and access certain indexes and not search or remove items, then array and dictionary aren't different so much.

-- Additionally in in this question, going from left to right or right to left don't make a difference in terms of our answer.
+- Additionally in this question, going from left to right or right to left don't make a difference in terms of our answer.
   - If we start from the beginning, then each index will get added to all answers of its previous indicides — if it's bigger than the value being compared to.
   - If we start from the end, then new each index will still get added to all answers of its next indicies — if it's smaller than the value being compared to..